 - 0live oil

-*Arabian spice is my blend known in the Middle East as 7 spice blend.
+- Arabian spice is my blend known in the Middle East as 7-spice blend.
 You can find it at Middle Eastern grocery stores and various supermarkets.
-Otherwise substitute with 5 spice or allspice.
+Otherwise, you can substitute it with 5-spice or allspice.

 Soak the cracked wheat in a ¼ cup of water and set aside.

-Using the same food processor (no need to rinse it) Place onion, basil, capsicum, chilli and spices, and process until fine but not mushy to make the paste.
-Add the meat and blend slightly until well combined.
+Using the same food processor (no need to rinse it), place the onion, basil, capsicum, chilli and spices, and process until fine but not mushy to make the paste.
+Add the meat and blend lightly until well combined.